mearns/read-kinesis/README.md

 ## Checkpoints

 A checkpoint describes where the reader leftoff in a particular shard (in a particular stream).
-You can add the `--checkpoint-file` option to specify the name of a file where checkpoints are stored.
-If the file already exists, then checkpoints will be loaded from it and the reader will pick up from there.
-If the checkpoint file doesn't exist, it will read from the trim horizon (i.e., the oldest record still in the shard).
+You can add the `--checkpoint` option to specify that checkpoints should be used.
+When given, checkpoints are loaded from the checkpoint file, if it exists (the default checkpoint file is `.checkpoints` in the current directory, you can use the `--checkpoint-file` option to specify an alternate).
+If no checkpoints are found for a shard, it starts at the trim horizon (i.e., the oldest record currently in the shard).

-If the `--checkpoint-file` option is given, the updated checkpoints will be _appended_ to it after successful completion.
-If you do this a lot, the file could potentially get really large.
+After reading completes successfully, if the `--checkpoint` option is given, then updated checkpoints are appended to the checkpoint file, indicating the furthest that the command read in each shard so that subsequent commands can pick up where it left off.

+The checkpoint file is appended to by default, so it could potentially get really big.
+Use the `--trim-checkpoints` option to overwrite the entire file, instead.

 ## Credentials / Authorization